cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     in ascending order by identifier.

   Outputs:
-  - identifiers, a list of NonZeroScalar values
+  - identifiers, a list of NonZeroScalar values.

 def participants_from_commitment_list(commitment_list):
   identifiers = []